buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.8.41 =
+* Bug: Notifications - Fixed an issue where unwanted paragraph tags appeared in notifications

 = 2.8.40 =
 * Bug: Activity - Resolved a UI issue with the "Read More" link
 * Bug: Core - Disabled hover popups on mobile and touch devices to improve user experience and prevent unintended interactions